sc2hool8win/gcd/README.md

     - This is useful for non-Git managed DIRs.

 ## Other operations
-1. Rebuild the dictionary `.gitCache`
+1. Rebuild the dictionary `.keepCache`
     ```bash
     $ gcd //        #Create a list and go to the repository root.
     ```